 The Short Version

 I’m a novelist, writer, critic, and student working from the Edmonton, Alberta area of western Canada.
 All three of my novels are published by Linda Leith Publishing of Montreal.
-They are Love Letters of the Angels of Death (2013), Sistering (2015), and the newly released The Apocalypse of Morgan Turner (2018).
+They are Love Letters of the Angels of Death (2013), Sistering (2015), and The Apocalypse of Morgan Turner (2018).
 My writing has been recognized with a 2014 Alberta Lieutenant Governor’s Emerging Artist Award, a place on the 2015 Dublin International IMPAC Literary Award long-list, as the AML’s best novel of 2015, among other honors.
 After careers in social research, journalism, and stay-at-home-mothering, I now study as a graduate student in Comparative Literature at the University of Alberta and in English literature and composition at Concordia University of Edmonton.
 My SSHRC-funded doctoral dissertation was on translingual creative writing.
 I also teach creative writing for the city of Edmonton’s culture and recreation program.
 Look for my non-fiction and critical work in New Left Review, The Puritan, The Awl, CBC Radio, The Globe and Mail, and many other places.
 I current serve as the fiction editor for Dialogue Journal.

 The Long Version